Cheltenham Day 1 Tips - Tuesday's Tips for the 2025 Festival

 The opening day of the Cheltenham Festival is known as ‘Champion Day’ with four Grade 1 races, and we have all the action covered with our Cheltenham Day 1 tips.

 Looking for expert betting tips?
-Read on for our free Cheltenham Day 1 tips.
+Read on for our free Cheltenham Day 1 tips, plus the best Cheltenham betting offers on the market ahead of the Festival.

 Race | Tip |